What is the Heavy Vehicle Use Tax (HVUT)?

 Commercial vehicle owners who fail to pay the Heavy Vehicle Use Tax or file the tax return by the August 31st deadline may face penalties and interest charges.
 The penalty for late payment is 4.5% of the tax due, plus an additional 0.5% per month of the unpaid tax.
 If the tax return is not filed at all, the penalty increases to 5% of the unpaid tax per month, up to a maximum of 25% of the total tax due.

 Failing to pay the HVUT may result in the suspension of the vehicle’s registration.
 This means that the vehicle cannot legally operate on public highways until the tax is paid, and the registration is reinstated.
 The IRS may also take legal action, such as seizing the vehicle or placing a lien on the owner’s assets, to collect the unpaid tax.
-Therefore, it’s crucial for commercial vehicle owners to comply with the HVUT requirements to avoid penalties, registration suspension, and legal consequences.
+Therefore, commercial vehicle owners must comply with the HVUT requirements to avoid penalties, registration suspension, and legal consequences.

 Related Articles: